ZhijianZhou01/metav/README.md

 ### 3.1. about profiles.xml
 the template of profiles.xml is provided in the github repository, please note,

-+ currently version of nextvirus only supports Illumina platform.
++ currently version of nextvirus only supports the sequencing data from Illumina platform.

 + the paths of these software and databases need to be adjusted with reference to your computer.